Star Trek: First Contact: Design

 The Enterprise interior sets were mostly new designs.
 The bridge was designed to be comfortable-looking, with warm colors.
 Among the new additions was a larger holographic viewscreen that would operate only when activated, leaving a plain wall when disabled.
 New flatscreen computer monitors were used for displays, using less space and giving the bridge a cleaner look.
 The new monitors also allowed for video playback that could simulate interaction with the actors.
 The designers created a larger and less-spartan ready room, retaining elements from the television series; Zimmerman added a set of golden three-dimensional Enterprise models to a glass case in the corner.
 The observation lounge was similar to the design in the Enterprise-D; the set itself was re-used from the television show, the only such set not to be struck following the filming of Generations, though it was expanded and underwent a color change.
 Engineering was simulated with a large, three-story set, corridors, a lobby, and the largest warp core in the franchise to date.
 For its Borg-corrupted state, the engineering section was outfitted with Borg drone alcoves, conduits and Data's "assimilation table" where he is interrogated by the Queen.
-Some existing sets were used to save money; sickbay was a redress of the same location from Voyager, while the USS Defiant scenes used Deep Space Nine's standing set.
+To save money, the sickbay set from Voyager was redressed to serve as the sickbay of Enterprise, while the USS Defiant scenes were filmed on Deep Space Nine's standing set.
 Some set designs took inspiration from the Alien film series, Star Wars and 2001: A Space Odyssey.

 The spacewalk scene on the Enterprise exterior was one of the most challenging sets to envision and construct for the film.
 The production had to design a space suit that looked practical rather than exaggerated.
 Fans were built into the helmets so that the actors would not get overheated, and neon lights built into the front so that the occupant's faces could be seen.
 When the actors first put the helmets on, the fully enclosed design made it hard to breathe; after a minute of wearing the suit Stewart became ill, and shooting was discontinued.
 The set for the ship's outer hull and deflector dish were built on gimbals at Paramount's largest sound stage, surrounded by bluescreen and rigged with wires for the zero gravity sequences.
 The stage was not large enough to accommodate a full-sized replica of the Enterprise dish, so Zimmerman had to scale down the plans by 15 percent.